treehouselabs/standards/02-git-workflow.md

 If you are asked to 'rebase' your PR:

 1. Make sure you have your branch checked out `git checkout my-branch`
-2. Then update with `git fetch`
+2. Then update with `git fetch --all`
-3. Now rebase with `git rebase origin/master`
+3. Now rebase with `git rebase upstream/master`
 4. When you get a conflict you have to fix it and add the file(s) back to the index with: `git add the-file-with-conflict-that-you-fixed.php`.
 5. When all conflicted files are added you can continue the rebasing with `git rebase --continue`.
 6. When all is set you can push to origin with: `git push origin my-branch -f`